Liu Hulan: Biography

 In February 1946, Liu Hulan took part in the pre-support work of the Dongzhuang battle against Yan Xishan's recalcitrant army.

 In 1946, 2000 of the cotton spinning task was handed down in the country, with a deadline of 20 days.
 Liu Hulan led women to finished the task two days ahead of schedule and won first place in the town.
 In May 1946, Liu Hulan was transferred to the Woman's Officer of the 15 District "Anti-Japanese League".
 She returned to the West Village of Yunzhou to lead the local land reform movement.

 In October 1946, Liu Hulan and her remaining comrades conveyed the CCP's instructions to the village Communist Organizations and organized the masses to bury grain.

 In December 1946, Liu Hulan cooperated with the members of the martial arts team to execute the reactionary village leader Shi Pei Huai.
 Yan Xishan Bandit Army decided to retaliate with a large-scale attack on Wenshui area.
 In order to preserve strength, the eight CCP committees decided to transfer most of the cadres from Pingchuan to Shanshan.
 Liu Hulan was familiar with the environment, so volunteered to stay, which the party accepted.
 Wang Being, the company commander of the 12 regiments was wounded.
 Liu Hulan hid Wang Being in a military family, and carefully nursed him until he recovered.
 In December, the enemy frequently attacked the Western village of Yunzhou and arrested underground workers such as Shi San Huai.
 Liu Hulan's family advised her to withdraw, but she insisted on waiting for her superiors.

-On January 11, 1947, her superior informed her to transfer.
+On 11 January 1947, her superior informed her to transfer.
 On 12 January 1947, Kuomintang troops under Yan Xishan ransacked Liu's village in a search for CCP sympathizers.
-The KMT troops arrested Liu and six others and cut off their heads.
+The KMT troops arrested Liu and six others, executing them by beheading.